x-m-el/ember-data-table/README.md

   - `dataTable` :: The DataTable object.

-- `selection-menu-actions` :: Contains the actions which can be applied to a selection.
+- `selection-menu-actions` :: Contains the actions which can be applied to a selection, rendered at the same time as `:selection-menu`.
   This is likely custom for each use of the Ember Data Table (versus the template).
 Receives the same argument as `:selection-menu`.